Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Analysis for MIMO systems With One-Bit ADCs

 \subsection{Distribution of $d_{\rm min}$ for Rayleigh-Fading Channel}

-We have shown that the detection error performance of the MIMO systems with the one-bit ADCs depends on $D=\left\lfloor \frac{d_{\rm min}+1}{2}\right\rfloor$ for a given channel realization.
-To provide a more clear understanding for the error performance under a random channel realization, we derive the distribution of $d_{\rm min}$ by assuming Rayleigh-fading channels and BPSK modulation.
+We have shown that the detection error probability of the proposed framework depends on the minimum distance, $d_{\rm min}$, which is closely related to a channel realization.
+To provide a clear understanding for this minimum distance under a random channel realization, we derive the distribution of $d_{\rm min}$ by assuming Rayleigh-fading channels and BPSK modulation.